adiiverma40/Learn-Go/README.md

 # Learn-Go
-Demo repo to store what i learn in GO Lang
+Demo repo to store Go Code as I learn them.

+## Current understanding

+what is go?
+A commpiled lang.

+`go mod init main`